Competitions and events FAQs

 Is there a national competition for schools to enter?

-England Squash run the National School Championships which includes boys and girls Under 15 and Under 19 categories.
+England Squash run the National School Championships which includes boys and girls Under 13, 15, 17 and 19 categories.
 The championships run from September and conclude with finals in March.

 What events are run for masters players?

-England Squash run masters categories at the British Open, the National Championships and the Inter County Championships.
+England Squash run masters categories at the National Championships and the Inter County Championships as well as the British Open Masters.
 In addition, the England Squash Masters committee organise a regional circuit of events throughout the season - for further details see: www.englandsquashmasters.com.

 Is eye protection compulsory for all junior squash?